mvysny/mvysny.github.io/_posts/2021-4-16-vaadin-error-handling.md

 Both.
 Usually the `ErrorHandler` shows a Dialog or a Notification while the error page shows a page, but the contents of the dialog and the page can be made similar.

+In all cases:

-In all cases, it's a good idea to log the exception.
+* It's always a good idea to log the exception; by default Vaadin always logs the exception.
+* It's always a good idea to notify the user about the error; Vaadin's DefaultErrorHandler breaks this so you should implement your own ErrorHandler, but make sure that your ErrorHandler doesn't throw an exception while processing the original exception.
+*